NFT-com/analytics/graph/schema/schema.md

 ### Network

-Network represents the blockchains networks.
+Network represents the blockchain networks.
 Mainnet and testnets of a specific blockchain are distinct network objects.

 <table>